gospel-desk/www.logstown.com/2024/lets-be-holy-together/index.md

 out my own salvation with fear and trembling.
 This doesn't happen online, for me.
 This happens in person, face-to-face.
 This happens in my household, in our house.
 This happens in my parish, in our parish hall.
 This happens at coffee and over dinner.
-This happens on the street and in the hospital.
+This happens on the street and in the hospital and at the graveside.

 ### Nothing Else Matters